Infographic with highlighted icons

 • Project Funding

-The project is funded by the German Academic Exchange Service (DAAD) with funds from the Federal Ministry of Education and Research.
+The project is funded by the German Academic Exchange Service (DAAD) with funds from the Federal Ministry of Research, Technology and Space.